Todd McFarlane: Todd McFarlane Entertainment

 Todd McFarlane Productions published multiple Spawn spin-offs and mini-series.
-He increasingly concentrated his own personal attention to those other ventures, which resulted in more sporadic work as an illustrator.
+He increasingly concentrated his attention on those other ventures, which resulted in more sporadic work as an illustrator.
 In 1994, McFarlane created a toy company, Todd Toys, initially to merchandise collectible action figures of the Spawn characters.
 In three months, the company sold more than 2.2 million of the action figures nationwide.
-After Mattel sent a cease-and-desist order on the basis of a male doll in Mattel's Barbie line named Todd, McFarlane changed the company name to McFarlane Toys.
+After Mattel sent a cease-and-desist order based on a male doll in Mattel's Barbie line named Todd, McFarlane changed the company name to McFarlane Toys.
 The company's line of figures quickly expanded to those of popular cultural icons, such as members of the band Kiss, characters from the film franchise Texas Chainsaw Massacre, TV series such as The X-Files, and sports figures such as Terrell Owens.Zimbalist, Andrew (October 22, 2010).
 Circling the Bases: Essays on the Challenges and Prospects of the Sports.
 Temple University Press, p.
 26. Retrieved at Google Books.
 Retrieved April 25, 2017.
 In 1999, the company sold over 6 million action figures.
-As of 2017, the company was fifth-largest action-figure manufacturer in the United States.
+As of 2017, the company was the fifth-largest action-figure manufacturer in the United States.

 Todd McFarlane produced the album art for Iced Earth's 1996 Spawn-based concept album The Dark Saga and Korn's 1998 third studio album Follow the Leader.